10 First Aid Skills Everyone Should Know

 Shock can occur for many reasons, such as when there has been a lot of blood loss, an infection, or injuries that cause loss of fluids.

 If someone is in shock, they should lie on their back with their feet elevated.
 This is so the blood will circulate to the brain better.
-Cover the person with a blanket to keep him/her warm.
-You never should give a shock patient water because it could lead to choking!
+Cover the person with a blanket to keep them warm.
+You should never give a shock patient water because it could lead to choking!

 7. How to Make a Splint